sezginildes/linkedin_connector/README.md

 Automatically connect with people on LinkedIn by creating targeted notes using ChatGPT.

 ## Requirements
+- LinkedIn account language must be in english
-- Selenium chrome driver compatible with google chrome you're using.
+- Selenium chrome driver compatible with google chrome you're using
 - Selenium library
 - Openai library
 - Openai API (If you want to use ChatGPT feature of the script)